michaelarn0ld/zettelkasten-public/202110010257/README.md

 sudo docker run hello-world
 ```

-Add your user to the docker user group (so we dont need root user or sudo)
+Add your user to the docker user group (so we don't need root user or sudo)
 ```bash
 sudo usermod -a -G docker $USER
 ```

-For Ubuntu 20.04, this is it!
+For Ubuntu 20.04, that's it!
 Log out and log back in and you should be good to
 go!

 ## References
 [Docker documentation for Linux installation](https://docs.docker.com/engine/install/ubuntu/)

 ## Tags
 #docker #linux #containers